Use our Translations feature to create surveys in multiple languages.

 Step 2.
 Translate the questions manually

 After choosing which languages you want to display your survey, it's time to translate your questions.
-You can click on Manual Translation and type in the questions and answer choices yourself:
+You can click on Manual translation, then on Submit, and type in the questions and answer choices yourself:

 Just click on one of the questions to activate the editing option.
 The layout of the Translations tab allows you to switch between the newly added languages easily, and you can see the original questions on the left side, so you don't have to switch between tabs.